 It is likely that Paul’s prohibition of a woman teaching a man in the Ephesian church was also aimed at silencing a wicked, false teacher.
 Some say that this prohibition in 1 Timothy 2:12 – the only verse in the entire Bible that says that a woman is not allowed to teach a man – was a universal and timeless prohibition against every woman from teaching any man.
 But this assumption overlooks the fact that Priscilla, a woman, along with her husband Aquila, taught Apollos, a man, in Ephesus.
 Moreover, Priscilla and Aquila were beloved friends and respected ministry colleagues of Timothy, and especially of Paul, and they hosted and led a church that met in their home in Ephesus (cf 2 Timothy 4:19).

 Women Church Leaders: Then and Now

-Interestingly, nowhere in Revelation 2:20ff does it say that the Jezebel needed to stop prophesying or stop teaching or stop leading because of her gender.
-Her gender does not seem to have been an issue.
+Nowhere in Revelation 2:20ff does it indicate that Jezebel’s gender was an issue.
 [See endnote 4.]
-The fact that Jezebel is never criticised for being a woman in ministry seems to indicate that churches in NT times did not have a problem with women being prophets, teachers or leaders.
-In fact, Jezebel is just one of several women in the NT who were leaders.
+Jezebel is never criticised for being a woman in ministry.
+This passage and others indicate that churches in NT times did not have a problem with women being prophets, teachers or leaders.
+Jezebel was just one of several women in the NT who were leaders.

 While Jezebel is an example of a bad leader, many other women are mentioned by name in the context of good ministry and house church leadership.
 These other women serve as precedents for women in contemporary church leadership.